gogetdata/ggd-recipes/docs/source/private_recipes.rst

         :code:`ggd get-files` has a :code:`--prefix` argument that is used to get installed data files from different conda environments.
         This :code:`--prefix` argument **can** be used for private recipes.
-This means you can get installed data files from private recipes that are in a different conda environment then the currently active one.
+This means you can get installed data files from private recipes that are in a different conda environment than the currently active one.

     For more information about the :code:`ggd get-files` command see: :ref:`ggd-get-files`